Our Common Cause:

 But this land management system is under threat.

-Our project is taking action now, seizing the moment for our commons and turning challenges into opportunities.
+Our project took action, seizing the moment for commons and turning challenges into opportunities.

 • Commons are privately owned spaces.
 Their owners include organisations like the National Trust, National Parks, Utility Companies, or private estates.
 Often, they look untouched and free from intervention but they are carefully managed by the commoners.